-With more than 166,000 apartment listings across the Greater Boston Area, Boston Pads is sure to have a home for everyone.
-Among all the things to consider when shopping for an apartment, price is probably the most important factor for most people, which is why Boston Pads proudly offers this handy rental calculator, along with some helpful tips for determining how much you can spend.
+With more than 183,383 apartment listings across the Greater Boston Area, Boston Pads is sure to have a home for everyone.
+Among all the things to consider when shopping for an apartment, price is probably the most important factor for most people.
+That’s why Boston Pads proudly offers this handy rent calculator, along with some helpful tips for determining how much you can spend.

 - The One-Third Rule: Most economic experts suggest that no more than 1/3 of your monthly income should go to housing expenses.
 A quick way to determine the maximum you should pay is dividing your annual income by 36.